51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-request-engine.md

 Similarly to the `errors` array, any entries in the `warnings` array in the response MUST be logged as warnings.

-### Request throttling
+### Recovery Mode
+**Note:** currently supported by .NET implementation only.

-If getting a response from cloud server somehow (e.g. due to network damage or an attack) becomes slow (potentially leading to timeouts), the requests from consumers could get stuck (e.g. awaiting on the lock to read value of `evidencekeys`), which would cripple user experience and might even lead to exhausting server resources (e.g. RAM or socket connections).
+If responses from the cloud server become slow due to issues like network disruptions or potential attacks, this could result in timeouts, causing consumer requests to stall (e.g., waiting on a lock to access evidencekeys).
+Such a situation could degrade user experience and potentially deplete server resources (e.g., RAM or socket connections).

-To prevent this from happenning, once a significant amount of requests fail within a short time span, the engine may enter "recovery period" and bypass sending the requests, directly signalling about the temporary unavailability of the element (and the whole pipeline as a result).
+To mitigate this risk, if a significant number of request failures occur within a brief period, the engine can enter a "recovery period."
+During this phase, requests are bypassed, and a direct signal is sent indicating the temporary unavailability of the element (and the entire pipeline), preventing further strain on the system.

 In case of ASP.NET Core / ASP.NET Framework integrations such errors will be suppressed -- as though under the effect of [`SuppressProcessExceptions`](../features/exception-handling.md) -- making the FlowData available, but without any usable data (except errors).